 So youre planning something awesome for the couples in your church.
 You wanted to do something that will make a great memory, seriously invest into marriages and get wide-eyed husbands off the proverbial hook.
 Now you’re days away from making it happen.

 When I started marriage ministry in the local church in 2001, I felt alone.
 As I looked across the country, I saw very few churches that had a holistic approach to marriage, or any approach for that matter.
-I am are very encouraged with the number of churches leaders who are going after it.
 Some have a plan, others are asking, How do I get started?
-For the latter group, this post is for you.

 As leaders in the church, we are to constantly be giving away the most basic thing that we possess: our leadership platform.
 When a leader encourages and equips their volunteer team to lead in their place, amazing things can happen.